-Applications are invited for the 2018 RCEM Emergency Medicine Undergraduate Essay Prize.
+RCEM Emergency Medicine Undergraduate Essay Prizes 2022: Advert

-- Reasonable travel, accommodation and registration fee for the RCEM/EuSEM Scientific Conference 2018 in Glasgow
+- Reasonable travel, accommodation and registration fee for the RCEM Scientific Conference 2022

 - One year membership of the Royal College of Emergency Medicine.

-The essay should describe original Emergency Medicine research (not previously been published in a journal or presented at a major UK/international conference and with a clear applicability to EM).
-The essay has a word limit of 1500 words including any tables, figures, headings and references; entrants will be penalized for submissions in excess of this.
+The essays should describe original Emergency Medicine research or quality improvement.
+This work should not previously have been published in a journal or presented at a major UK/international conference and with a clear applicability to EM.
+Each essay has a word limit of 1500 words including any tables, figures and headings entrants will be penalized for submissions in excess of this.
 Up to 2 figures/tables are allowed.

-The paper must avoid any reference to any institution or anything that may reveal the author's identity.
-Only one applicant can be considered per submission.
-Applicants may (but are not required to) use traditional scientific paper headings (i.e. background, methods, results, discussion and conclusions).
-The winning submission will also be automatically considered for publication in the Emergency Medicine Journal.
+Essays must avoid any reference to any institution or anything that may reveal the author's identity.
+Only one applicant can be considered per submission and applicants are not permitted to submit to both categories.
+The winning submission will also be considered for publication in the Emergency Medicine Journal.

-Applicants must have played an important part in the relevant research and must have personally written the submitted work.
-The Award will be determined by the Research & Publications Committee of the College of Emergency Medicine, with or without the advice of external assessors.
+Applicants must have played an important part in the relevant research/quality improvement and must have personally written the submitted work.
+The Awards will be determined by the Research & Publications Committee of the College of Emergency Medicine, with or without the advice of external assessors.